Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Motivation

 \subsection{Insight}

-\phm{Short-term fairness or long-term fairness?} We note that the fairness-centric schedulers~\cite{vtc,fairserve} are inefficient essentially because they seek to fairly share the computing resources at each instant moment, i.e., stick to \emph{short-term fairness}.
-However, in expecting service fairness, users primarily desire a service guarantee on the worst-case completion time at the application level (as explained in Sec.~\ref{subsec:basics}, the application completion time is what users truly care about).
-In that sense, long-term fairness (i.e., with performance guarantee on the application completion time) would suffice for end users (as echoed by existing works adopting the fairness metric called \emph{finish-time fairness}~\cite{mahajan2020themis}).
-We thus materialize out fairness objective as long-term fairness, which, as we show next, allows for more scheduling flexibility to attain higher efficiency.
+\phm{Instantaneous fairness or finish-time fairness?} While both efficiency and fairness are appealing objectives, they are however conflicting with each other.
+We note that the fairness-centric schedulers~\cite{vtc,fairserve} are inefficient essentially because they seek to fairly share the resources at each instant moment, i.e., stick to \emph{instantaneous fairness}.
+However, in expecting service fairness, users primarily desire a service guarantee on the worst-case completion time at the agent level.
+In that sense, long-term fairness (i.e., guaranteeing agent completion time) would suffice for users; a typical fairness definition in that regard is \emph{finish-time fairness}~\cite{mahajan2020themis}, which relates to \emph{the ratio of the running time in a shared cluster with $N$ tenants to running alone in a $\frac{1}{N}$ cluster}.
+We thus materialize out fairness objective as long-term finish-time fairness, which, as we show next, allows for more flexibility to balance between both sides.

-\phm{Saturated serving in fair completion order.} For a set of competing LLM applications, instantaneous fair sharing would limit the usable resources of each application to only the average share.
-Instead, we can prioritize the applications one by one based on their relative completion order under fair sharing, allowing each prioritized application to use unlimited resources it desires.
-In this way, because a prioritized application can complete faster, the average application completion time can potentially be reduced.
-In particular, if all applications arrive at the same time, we would be essentially mimicking the \emph{shortest-job-first} (SJF) scheduling, which is known to be \emph{efficiency-optimal}.
-Meanwhile, this method can also behave well in the \emph{fairness} aspect: since the prioritized applications would yield their resources also earlier, and the fair-completion-order can prevent head-of-line blocking or infinite starvation, each application may still finish no later than its expected completion time under fair sharing.
-To summarize, it is promising that we can simultaneously attain high efficiency and long-term fairness.
-We call such a serving methodology \emph{saturated serving in fair completion order}.
+\phm{Balance between efficiency and fairness with \emph{selective pampering}.} For a set of task-parallel LLM agents, instantaneous fair sharing would limit the usable resources of each agent to only the average share.
+Instead, we can prioritize the agent one by one based on \emph{their relative completion order under fair sharing}, allowing each prioritized agent to use unlimited resources it desires---we call this principle \emph{selective pampering}.
+In this way, because a prioritized agent can complete faster, the average agent completion time can be reduced.
+Meanwhile, this method can also behave well in the \emph{fairness} aspect: since the pampered agents would yield their resources also earlier, and the fair-completion-order can prevent head-of-line blocking or infinite starvation, each agent may still finish no later than its expected completion time under fair sharing.
+In summary, with selective pampering we can do well in both efficiency and fairness.